SamuelWakoli/samuelwakoli-privacy/qaizen-car-rental-privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at swwakoli@gmail.com.
+If you have any questions or concerns about this Privacy Policy or our privacy practices, please call us or email us at [+254 726 371714 | +254 728 305774 | info@qaizen.co.ke]

 By using the App, you signify your acceptance and agreement to the terms of this Privacy Policy.